Request Info

 Thermal

 The alternative to piezoelectric printheads is thermal inkjet technology.
 In thermal technology, the printhead is operated by heat instead of electricity.
-The concept of thermal printing is similar to the way in which water boils.
+Think of thermal printing like boiling water, where the application of heat triggers a quick, visible change.
 The thermal technology will electrify the microscopic resistors that lay behind the print nozzle creating an intense heat.
 As this heat occurs, it will vaporize the ink, creating bubbles that will expand rapidly and in effect explode onto the paper or substrate.

 Once the ink has been expelled from the nozzles, it will cool quickly and then refill, repeating the process.
 Thermal printheads are most suitable for water-based inks such as latex inks used for outdoor signage as well as a number of textile applications.